Do you know which are the most appropriate containers for canning?

 Currently, there are a multitude of food containers on the market that are suitable for autoclaving and that comply with current legislation regarding safety and hygiene.
 What is of vital importance is that all of them must be made with materials that withstand the sterilization temperatures.

-Glass jars and bottles are used thoroughly in food packaging , especially by those brands that want to convey an image of homemade or craftsmanship.
-They are especially suited to represent gourmet preserves.
+Glass jars, bottles and jars are widely used in food packaging, especially in those brands that want to convey a high-quality homemade or artisan image.
+It is especially recommended for gourmet preserves.

 The twist-off caps have an internal lining that ensures airtight internal closure.
 They must be made of materials resistant to high temperatures.
 In fact, some companies sell caps specific for pasteurization (that only withstand temperatures below 100ºC) and lids for sterilization processes ( they withstand temperatures above 100ºC).